 Also, never skip a game drive.
 There are no guarantees out in the bush and things change by the minute, but rangers and spotters do use radios to track animals.
 You never know when you’ll stumble upon a pack of wild dogs or follow a pride of lions closing in on a kill.

 As an increasing number of foreigners snap up the limited tourism jobs available to local villagers, several lodges have implemented programs to invest in their communities.
-For example, through its competitive program Nkombe Camp, Sabi Sabi Private Reserve at Kruger National Park selects a number of locals and trains them in tour and lodge management.
+For example, Sabi Sabi Private Reserve at Kruger National Park selects a number of locals and trains them in tour and lodge management.
 Many graduate as game rangers, and go on to work at Sabi Sabi’s four lodges.

 As more and more safari camps open in South Africa, sustainable practices are becoming increasingly important.
 EcoTraining, which operates in South Africa, Botswana, and Zimbabwe, trains staff on how ecosystems work and thrive.
 These partnerships also combat poaching, which has been a major threat to South Africa’s white rhino and wild dog populations.

 South Africa's winter, from May to September, is generally considered to be the most desirable time to go on safari.
-This is also South Africa’s dry season, when grass and vegetation are more sparse, so you’re more likely to see animals traveling in packs -- say, a herd of up to 1,000 buffalo moving through the reserve seeking food or congregating around a watering hole.
+This is also South Africa’s dry season, when grass and vegetation are more sparse, so you’re more likely to see animals traveling in packs.
 Plus, the night skies are better for constellation-viewing in winter.

 For many people, a safari is a once-in-a-lifetime trip.
 You will encounter lions, elephants, giraffes, and more in a way you may never have an opportunity to again.
 Because animal interactions are so unpredictable, you’ll want to be able to capture the moment quickly and as accurately as possible.
-It pays to come prepared with a more advanced camera -- the bigger the lens, the better.
+It pays to come prepared with a more advanced camera: the bigger the lens, the better.
 Not ready to splurge on a pro-level camera or lens?
 Consider renting.
-Sites like BorrowLenses.com allow you to borrow ultra-sophisticated zoom lenses for as little as $15 a day.
+Sites like BorrowLenses.com allow you to borrow ultra-sophisticated zoom lenses for as low as $4.50 per day.
 Trust us, you’ll be glad you did.

 Travel insurance is one of those things you always hear about, but rarely actually purchase.
 While a good travel credit card can sometimes back you up, consider this: You’ve likely invested thousands of dollars and many hours of research and planning for this trip.
 While travel to South Africa and safaris are generally safe, there are always a lot of variables associated with travel.
-With some policies as little as $34 for the duration of your trip -- like one by Berkshire Hathaway Travel Protection that covers flight delays, missed connections, and lost luggage -- it's a fraction of the cost of your vacation and can save you a lot in the event of an emergency.
+Providers like Berkshire Hathaway Travel Protection cover flight delays, missed connections, and lost luggage and offer an array of packages to suit your specific travel needs and budget.
+All and all, it's a fraction of the cost of your vacation and can save you a lot in the event of an emergency.